 Hypertension – or high blood pressure – is a common obesity-related condition that affects about 30 percent of U.S. adults and is a significant risk factor for cardiovascular disease.
 As people with elevated diastolic blood pressure get older, they are at a higher-than-average risk of developing elevated systolic blood pressure.
 The increased risk of stroke also increases the risk of extended care.

 All participants saw substantial reductions in body weight, fat loss, systolic blood pressure, total cholesterol, and LDL cholesterol during both diet periods.
 However, the researchers say, these differences were due to the participants changing their usual eating habits to the carefully controlled diets.

-More research is needed to figure out what it is about whole grains that caused the drop in diastolic blood pressure, Dr. Kirwan says.
+"More research is needed to figure out what it is about whole grains that caused the drop in diastolic blood pressure."Dr. John Kirwan

 In the meantime, the study shows that it’s a smart move to add whole grains to your diet and drop the refined grains, he says.

 The United States Department of Agriculture recommendation is for Americans to eat 50 grams of whole grain a day, he says.
 Currently, U.S. adults are consuming about 16 grams a day on average.

 “So we have a lot of room for improvement — and that improvement could improve your cardiovascular profile, and reduce your risk for disease.”Dr. John Kirwan

 An LTC News author focusing on long-term care and aging.